A LONG-LASTING SOLUTION FOR DRY EYE DISEASE USING PATENTED IRPL® TECHNOLOGY

 - The same process is then repeated under the other eye.

 The full success of treatment depends on compliance with a specific protocol.
-For optimal results, perform treatments on Day 1, Day 15, and Day 45, and then as needed according to the patient’s symptoms.
+For optimal results, perform treatments on Day One, Day 15, and Day 45, and then as needed according to the patient’s symptoms.

 Clinical studies have been conducted in France, New Zealand, and China.
 These studies have shown the following: